 This is the sixth post in our series of Adventure Ideas for European family road trips, brought to you in conjunction with Avis Car Hire.
 This time we’re exploring a little closer to home, across the border in Edinburgh.
 Personally I think it’s one of the most beautiful and vibrant cities that ever graced the planet.
 It has hills.
 It has history.
 It has haggis.
+It even has magical connections to Harry Potter.
 What more could you want?

 The cultural pearl of Scotland

 The problem with Edinburgh isn’t with finding things to do.
 It’s with fitting everything in.
 Especially if you visit in the summer, where students and international artists collide in a rainbow of art and culture that spans the entire city for almost a month.
 The Edinburgh International and Edinburgh Fringe Festivals are packed with countless shows, projects and installations for the whole family; from the breathtakingly daft to the simply breathtaking.

 So much more than a creative city